miniJs/miniDropdown/README.md

 Guard automatically tests your Jasmine specs when files are modified which will significantly increase your productivity.

 - intall [phantomjs](http://phantomjs.org/) or just run `brew install phantomjs`
-- run `guard` from the plugin directory
+- run `guard` from the plugin directory - note that sinon doesn't play nice guard at the moment

 ## Developer